|

 Glenmore Guesthouse.
 My first B&B EVER!
 But I didn’t shell out extra for the B(reakfast), so I had to make do with only a B(ed) (and ensuite bathroom).
 Loved the purple decor but my window was right above the trash so I kept getting flies.
 Somewhat absent owner/staff but they were perfectly nice when I did run into them.

 Fenland Guest House.
 An excellent B&B and one of my favorites, with comfortable rooms and very friendly hosts.
 And good breakfast, of course!
 Also close to the train station, and technically within walking distance from the cruise port…though I wouldn’t recommend walking from there.
-When I stayed they mentioned that they were going to retire soon, so I’d book a room ASAP before they do.
+UPDATE 2023: The owners have since retired and are no longer running the B&B. 🙁

 Taynuilt, Scotland